guoqiao/vimrc/README.md

 I work as Python Dev and DevOps for 10+ years.
 Vim is my main editor, this repo is the configuration for it.

-Key Features:
+## Key Features

 - work on Ubuntu/Debian Linux and macOS
-- use builtin vim pack to manage plugins
+- use builtin vim pack feature to manage plugins
-- configurations for plugins are separate in `vimrc.plugins` and optional
+- plugins are optional

+## Principles:
+- keep it lightweight and minimal, only use necessary config and plugins
+- keep it general for both macOS and Ubuntu
+- keep it updated, never stop to absorb new ideas and tools
+- keep it easy to use, use most reasonable and handy shortcuts

 ## Quick Start